 Akhila Kovvuri

 I am a Ph.D.
 Candidate in Economics at Stanford University.
-I study development and labor economics, employing tools from urban and spatial economics.
+I am a development and labor economist, researching topics in urban/spatial economics and political economy.

 You can find my CV here, and you can reach me at akhilajk@stanford.edu.